practicalli/spacemacs/docs/install-spacemacs/index.md

 ![Fira Code font - ligatures for Emacs and Clojure code](https://github.com/practicalli/graphic-design/blob/live/clojure/fira-code-font-clojure-ligatures.png?raw=true)

-!!!
+???
 HINT "Use a different font with practicalli/spacemacs-config"
     To use a different font when using the [:fontawesome-brands-github: practicalli/spacemacs-config](https://github.com/practicalli/spacemacs-config), edit `init.el` and update the value for `dotspacemacs-default-font` to a name of a font on your system.

 ## Emacs Packages

-Spacemacs automatically downloads and compiles Emacs packages when Emacs is run.
+Spacemacs automatically downloads Emacs packages when Emacs is run, creating a compiled `.elc` file for each Emacs lisp file.

 If Emacs supports native compilation, then the compilation process can take longer, although Emacs should run many tasks faster or more efficiently.